unifiedjs/unifiedjs.github.io/doc/learn/introduction-to-unified.md

 ### Collective

-The unified collective spans like-minded organisations.
+The unified collective spans like-minded organizations.
-These organisations have the shared goal to innovate content processing.
+These organizations have the shared goal to innovate content processing.
 Seamless, interchangeable, and pluggable tooling is how that’s achieved.

-Depending on what you want to do, you will reference different organisations.
+Depending on what you want to do, you will reference different organizations.
 So let’s start off with an introduction round.

 The ecosystems: